MTFAlphaOne/Frozenlandia-Main/README.md

 - all doors and gates will open and explode when nuke happens

 ## Contrubutions
-If you want to add a feature, and you know how to code, please do a pull request and if you don't know how to code, dm @dashtiss or @heatz with the idea
+If you want to add a feature, and you know how to code, please do a pull request and if you don't know how to code, dm @mtf_alpha_one with the idea

 # [Copyright](https://github.com/Dashtiss/Frozenlandia-Main/blob/master/LICENSE)
 [CopyRight](https://github.com/Dashtiss/Frozenlandia-Main/blob/master/LICENSE)